tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-02-Ins_Intro_to_Algorithmic_Trading.md

 * Why is algorithmic trading so prevalent today?

-  **Answer:** Advances in network technology and computing power have provided greater access and depth to algorithmic trading; platforms like Quantopian have opened the door to novice algorithmic traders, and more capable machines have been used to implement iterative-based learning on increasingly large data sets--otherwise known as machine learning or deep learning.
+  **Answer:** Advances in network technology and computing power have provided greater access and depth to algorithmic trading; platforms like Quantopian have opened the door to novice algorithmic traders, and more capable machines have been used to implement iterative-based learning on increasingly large data sets--otherwise known as *machine learning* or *deep learning*.

 * Why use algorithmic trading?